Debutant Si edges ahead of Brecel in semi-final

 Four-time world champion Mark Selby gets his last-four meeting with Mark Allen under way at 19:00 BST.

-A year ago Si wasn't even on the professional tour and as a debutant he had to win three qualifying matches to reach the Crucible - playing 113 frames to Brecel's 66 on his way to the last four.
+A year ago Si was not even on the professional tour and as a debutant he had to win three qualifying matches to reach the Crucible - playing 113 frames to Brecel's 66 on his way to the last four.

 The world number 80 is also the lowest ranked player to ever reach this stage of the tournament, although Welshman Terry Griffiths won it as an unranked qualifier at the first attempt in 1979.